corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/notaries.md

     weight: 3000
 section_menu: corda5
 ---
 This section describes how to onboard a new member as a notary service representative.
 It assumes that you have configured the [MGM for the network]({{< relref "./mgm/_index.md" >}}).
 Onboarding a notary member is similar to any other member, but with the exceptions outlined on this page.

+{{< note >}}
+When onboarding a notary, you need to use the notary CPK to build a notary CPI.
+{{< /note >}}

 The sections must be completed in the following order:

 1. Download the notary server CPB, which is available from our [GitHub release page](https://github.com/corda/corda-runtime-os/releases/).
 2. [Build the member CPI]({{< relref "./members/cpi.md">}}) using the Notary CPB.
 For information about the notary CPB, see the [Notary section of Developing Applications]({{< relref "../../developing-applications/notaries/_index.md" >}}).